sighmon/NewInternationalist/README.md

 ## Backend
 * Magazine data is read via JSON from our Ruby on Rails backend.
 * See the GitHub project for the backend here: [github.com/sighmon/NI](https://github.com/sighmon/NI)

+## Software License

+New Internationalist magazine digital edition.

+Copyright © 2015 New Internationalist Australia.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+## Magazine content

+Copyright © 1973-2015 New Internationalist.
+Except where otherwise noted, content is licensed under Creative Commons. <http://creativecommons.org/licenses/by-nc-nd/3.0/>

+Except where otherwise noted, images are © the attributed photographer/illustrator or representative agency.